User interface web design principles

 Flickr menu with advanced options

 Believe us, those who are extremely experienced with your product would love to use shortcuts for routine operations.
-Many popular services provide this function to their users, Google Docs and Github included.
+Many popular services provide this user interface design principle to their users, Google Docs and Github included.
 And here is an example of hotkey bar available in Coggle mind mapping service:

 Hot keys in Coggle